stevenobadja/math_object_detection/README.md

 #### Step 4:
 **Create pbtxt** - Create a pbtxt file by creating ID's and Name (labels) for each class.
 This file will be used with the finished model as an category_index.

+#### Step 5:
+**Train the model** - (See model above)
+Summary: input layer --> weights --> batch normalization --> hidden layer 1 (activation function: ReLu) --> weights batch normalization--> hidden layer 2 (activation function: ReLu) --> weights --> output layer.

+After the output layer, it compares the output to the intended output --> cost function (weighted_sigmoid) --> optimization function (optimizer) --> minimize cost (rms_prop_optimizer, learning rate = 0.004)

+1 cycle of summary above = 1 Global Step

+This process requires computing power, due to the constraints of hardware.
+This model was trained on the CPU only.
+To complete 50k Global Step it took approximately 4 days & 7 hours.

 # Source & Support Files